Radiology Certificate, Certification and Diploma Program Info

 Radiology Certificate and Diploma Programs

-Radiology certificate and diploma programs can allow students to learn the techniques used in radiological imaging.
+Radiology certificate and diploma programs teach students the techniques used in radiological imaging.
 Students develop skills in imaging procedures and the use of imaging equipment.
 Programs can also help students to develop professional skills and learn to communicate effectively in a medical environment.
-The only education prerequisite for admission to a program is usually a high school diploma or equivalent.

 The majority of the curriculum in a radiology program focuses on teaching students about the procedures, techniques and equipment used in radiological imaging.
-Other topics covered in a program may include:
+Topics covered in a program may include:

 - Radiographic exposure